guillermo-lopez/InkyPi/src/plugins/task_calendar/README.md

    - Check your Google Calendar and TickTick permissions
    - Verify that events are within the current week
    - Ensure events have valid start/end times
+   - Check timezone settings (should be EST)

+### Timezone Issues

+1. **Wrong Times**:
+   - Verify that your device's timezone is set correctly
+   - Check that the events are being converted to EST
+   - Ensure the week boundaries are correct (Sunday to Saturday)

 ## Contributing